Stylesheets

 Includes

-<xsl:include> is used to inclkude one stylesheet into another.
+<xsl:include> is used to include one stylesheet into another.
 The import mechanism is specified in 3.10.2 Stylesheet Inclusion the XSLT 3.0 specification.
 The templates from the included stylesheets have the same priority as those of the importing stylesheet.

 Imports